arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitEveryRule(ctx antlr.ParserRuleContext)
     ExitEveryRule is called when any rule is exited.

+func (s *BaseArcParserListener) ExitExceptClause(ctx *ExceptClauseContext)
+    ExitExceptClause is called when production exceptClause is exited.

 func (s *BaseArcParserListener) ExitExpression(ctx *ExpressionContext)
     ExitExpression is called when production expression is exited.